Waste Shipment – Transboundary

 - The obligation of the consignee to recover or dispose the wastes, if their shipment has taken place illegally.

-- The obligation of the facility (the owner of the facility) to submit a certification that the wastes have been recovered and disposed according to the notification and the conditions laid down therein as well as according to the provisions of the EC Waste Shipment Regulation.
+- The obligation of the facility (the owner of the facility) to submit a certification that the wastes have been recovered and disposed according to the notification and the conditions laid down therein as well as according to the provisions of the Regulation (EC) No 1013/2006 (EC Waste Shipments Regulation).

 If the shipped wastes are destined for the interim recovery or disposal, the contract must comprise the following additional requirements:

-- The obligation of the facility of destination (the owner of the facility) to submit a certification that the wastes have been recovered and disposed according to the notification and the conditions laid down therein as well as according to the provisions of the EC Waste Shipment Regulation
+- The obligation of the facility of destination (the owner of the facility) to submit a certification that the wastes have been recovered and disposed according to the notification and the conditions laid down therein as well as according to the provisions of the Regulation (EC) No 1013/2006 (EC Waste Shipments Regulation)

 - If applicable, the obligation of the consignee to submit a notification at the originally competent authority